rafiamb/2048-mcts-expectimax/README.md

 > *How does an MCTS agent compare to a heuristic-based Expectimax agent in 2048 under limited per-move time budgets?*

-The key finding is that shallow Expectimax is more reliable under tight compute, but MCTS can outperform it when given sufficient search time — suggesting MCTS performance is sensitive to computational budget rather than inherently suboptimal.
+The key finding is that shallow Expectimax is more reliable under tight compute, but MCTS can outperform it when given sufficient search time, suggesting MCTS performance is sensitive to computational budget rather than inherently suboptimal.

 ---